-- 4. Fasten the panels together with 1/4" x 1/2" bolts and nuts provided through holes at points "D" (Figure 14). - 5.
+- Fasten the panels together with 1/4" x 1/2" bolts and nuts provided through holes at points "D" (Figure 12). - 5.
 Lift the surround assembly to the upright position and make sure the front face is flat and even at the joints and sides. - 6.
-Carefully slide the assembled surround over the unit and behind the ash shelf, engage the tabs on the back, inside of the surround into the slots in surround brackets. - 7.
+Carefully slide the assembled surround over the unit and behind the Ash Shelf, engage the tabs on the back, inside of the surround into the slots in surround brackets. - 7.
 Push the entire appliance back until the surround assembly is in contact with the fireplace face. - 8.
 Re-install the decorative top by aligning the wing bolts in the slots and pushing it back gently against the surround.
 Tighten the Wing Bolts. - 9.
-Install the Fan Cover panels, the rear tabs use the same slots as the surround.
+Install the Fan Cover panels, the outer tabs of the covers use the same slots as the surround.